 - Supervise the Process for Placing New Ambulances into Service

 - Acting as the SLA Designated Infection Control Officer, Maintain the Infection Control and Staff Member Health Policies

 - Administration of SLA Uniform Policies

-In addition to the assignments listed above, every Field Supervisor is a member of the SLA QI Committee, most are SLO County Field Training Officers, and some serve on one or more SLO County Emergency Medical Services Agencies.
+In addition to the assignments listed above, every Paramedic Field Supervisor is a member of the SLA QI Committee, most are SLO County Field Training Officers, and some serve on one or more SLO County EMS Agency committees.